zhou00NJUST/HHT-CFI/README.md

-# HHT-CFI
-# Heterogeneous Hypergraph Transformer Network with Cross-modal Future Interaction for Multi-Agent Trajectory Prediction
+# Heterogeneous Hypergraph Transformer Network with Cross-modal Future Interaction for Multi-Agent Trajectory Prediction (HHT-CFI)

 Welcome to the official GitHub repository for our paper: **"Heterogeneous Hypergraph Transformer Network with Cross-modal Future Interaction for Multi-Agent Trajectory Prediction"**.

-This work focuses on addressing the challenges of multi-agent trajectory prediction in intelligent transportation systems using our novel HHT-CFI framework.
+We are committed to open science and will release the full implementation of our HHT-CFI, including:
+- Model architecture
+- Training and evaluation scripts

+### 📢 **Code Release Timeline**
+The code and additional resources will be made publicly available upon acceptance of the paper.